Rakesh-Mourya-G/xen-orchestra/docs/purchase.md

 ![](./assets/purchase-menu.jpg)

-Now, you just have to pick the edition of Xen Orchestra you want to purchase for your IT team.
+Now, you just have to pick the edition of CloudVisor you want to purchase for your IT team.

 2. On the first payment screen, after you choose the plan and the subscription method.
 You can select the option "Buy for another account"